stevemorrisbi/ScarcityResearch/README.md

 To calculate the average spend on parralel card opportunities, the average of the parralel card orders (9,160) had to be multiplied by the average card price as calaculated above (£3.80).
 This highlighted that the average spend for parralels was £34,808 and ( avg just base orders 3,080 x £3.80) leaving an avg order total for base of £11,704.

-Taking the total spend on avg base order spend from the parralel spend left and avg difference of £23,104 for total orders.
-It was important to highlght this in the centre of the dashboard as a concluding point from the study.
+Taking the total spend on avg base order spend from the parralel spend left an avg difference of £23,104 for total orders.
+This summation was highlghted in the centre of the dashboard as a concluding point from the study.

 Slicers were also added to allow the viewer to see the influence of the driver featured on each card.
-It can be concluded that this had an influence total sales on individual cards and therefore may influence decisions on future production.
+It can be concluded that this had an influence on total sales for individual cards and therefore may influence decisions on future production.

 ![Formula 1 filtering-page-001](https://user-images.githubusercontent.com/99413257/157270268-36c6a65d-e85a-4dfd-87d7-bddae0d4ab7b.jpg)